 This outbreak was declared over by the Centers for Food Safety and the U.S. Food and Drug Administration on October 4, 2022.
 Please continue to enjoy romaine lettuce as part of your healthy lifestyle.

 The U.S. Centers for Disease Control has updated its investigation notice regarding this outbreak of E. coli associated with an unknown food source.

 By the close of this outbreak, 109 people were sickened in 6 states.
 The U.S. Food and Drug Administration was not able to confirm that lettuce was the cause of the outbreak.
 This is partly because the Wendy’s meals eaten by sick people had similar ingredients.
 Additionally, there was no laboratory or traceback data that could confirm romaine as the source.

-Wendy’s has reacted quickly to prevent future illnesses by removing the romaine lettuce used on sandwiches from its menu.
-They have indicated that other romaine lettuce used for salad menu items is of a different type.
+Wendy’s reacted quickly to prevent future illnesses by removing the romaine lettuce used on sandwiches from its menu.
+They indicated that other romaine lettuce used for salad menu items is of a different type.

 The Leafy Greens Marketing Agreement food safety programs operating in California and Arizona cover over 90 percent of the lettuce and leafy greens consumed in the U.S. Under this program, farmers are audited regularly to verify they are following a set of rigorous food safety practices on their farms.